Topological phase transitions with SO(4) symmetry in (2+1)d interacting Dirac fermions

 Our model emphasizes fluctuations in velocity as opposed to fluctuations in the position of the Dirac points.
-It has some similarity to recent work reported in Ref.~\onlinecite{Schattner2015a}, and we can easily extend it to more complicated fermi surfaces.
+It has some similarity to recent work reported in Ref.~\onlinecite{Schattner2015a}, and we can easily extend it to more complicated Fermi surfaces.
 The flexibility of our numerical approach allows for arbitrary couplings between Ising spins and Dirac fermions such that velocity and Dirac point fluctuations can be investigated.
-Finally, we note that doping away from the half-filled case is possible since the time reversal symmetry, which permits sign-problem--free simulation, remains unbroken.

 {\it Acknowledgments}\,---\,The authors thank E.\ Berg and I.\ Herbut for helpful discussions.
 XYX and ZYM are supported by the National Natural Science Foundation of China (NSFC Grant Nos.\ 11421092 and 11574359) and the National Thousand-Young-Talents Program of China.
+KS is supported by the National Science Foundation, under Grant No. PHY-1402971 at the University of Michigan and the Alfred P. Sloan Foundation.
 FFA is supported by the DFG under Grant FOR1807.
 KSDB and FFA gratefully acknowledge the hospitality of the Institute of Physics, Chinese Academy of Sciences.
 We thank the following institutions for allocation of CPU time: the Center for Quantum Simulation Sciences in the Institute of Physics, Chinese Academy of Sciences; the National Supercomputer Center in Tianjin; the John von Neumann Institute for Computing (NIC) for providing access to the supercomputer JURECA \cite{Jureca16} at J\"ulich Supercomputing Centre (JSC); and the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for providing access to the GCS Supercomputer SuperMUC at Leibniz Supercomputing Centre (LRZ, www.lrz.de).